sunfounder/nvme-kit/docs/source/index.rst

 NVMe Kit is a hardware kit for Raspberry Pi, which can be used to read and write NVMe SSDs.
 It is compatible with Raspberry Pi 5.

-We have two kits, one is dual nvme kit, the other is single nvme kit.
-The difference between the two kits is that the dual nvme kit has two NVMe SSD slots, and the single nvme kit has one NVMe SSD slot.
+We have two kits, one is Dual NVMe Raft, the other is General NVMe PIP.
+The difference between the two kits is that the Dual NVMe Raft has two NVMe SSD slots, and the General NVMe PIP has one NVMe SSD slot.

-Continue to read the documentation to learn how to use the NVMe Kit.
+Continue to read the documentation to learn how to use them.